gnmmarechal/StarUpdater/README.md

 Before updating, it shows you your current Luma version and the latest available Luma version

 Recent features allow MenuHax support as well.
 This will always extract it to /Luma3DS.dat on the root of your SD card due to path changer limitations.
 If you want backup support with MenuHax, set your update.cfg file to this location.

+## Building
+You'll need GNU Make.
+The required utilities are already included.
+Simply do "make" inside the repository.
+If you use Linux, you'll also need Wine, as to run 3dsxtool.exe, which seems not to properly load the romfs.bin file in Linux.

 ## Credits
  * Thanks to Rinnegatamante for lpp-3ds, which this depends upon